Why Does Oral Dysbiosis Matter for Gut and Metabolic Health?

 Dysbiotic oral microbes produce LPS, hydrogen sulfide, proteolytic enzymes, and inflammatory cytokines.

-As detailed in Microorganisms (Willis & Gabaldón, 2020), this immune activation interferes with metabolic hormone signaling, including GLP-1.
+As detailed in Microorganisms (Willis & Gabaldón, 2020), this immune activation interferes with metabolic hormone signaling, including GLP-1, which is why GLP-1 microbiome science increasingly examines oral inflammation, microbial imbalance, and downstream metabolic disruption.

 For metabolic context, see: